Independent Activities Period

 Tuition, Housing, and Meals

 Regular students paying full tuition in either the fall or spring term do not have to pay additional tuition or housing fees to the Institute during IAP.
 Students who have not been charged full tuition in either the fall or spring term are subject to additional tuition charges and should consult the Registrar's Office, Room 5-117, 617-258-6409.
 MIT Dining provides food service options through retail, house dining, and catering services throughout the entire academic year, including IAP.
 Please visit the Dining website in early December to learn more about dining options during IAP.

 Academic Credit and Grades

-Students should follow directions to register for subjects found on MIT's IAP website.
+Students should follow directions to register for subjects on the Registrar's Office website.
 In addition to regular subjects, students may make arrangements to earn credit for independent work under faculty supervision.
 No student may earn more than 12 units of credit during IAP.
 Credits received by first-year undergraduate students during IAP are not counted toward their credit limits for fall or spring term.

 All credit-bearing subjects are graded according to the grading rules approved for that subject number.
 A subject can be graded P/D/F only if it has been approved with P/D/F grading.
 Similarly, the number of units awarded must be as specified for that subject.
 However, faculty sometimes teach new classes under special subject numbers for which credit units are arranged.